 The structure and function of the nervous system.
 Lecture and laboratories will cover a broad range of topics, from the molecular to the cognitive.
 One of the major themes is the relationship between the brain and behavior.
-2 hrs. lec., 3 hrs. lab.
+3 hrs. lec.
 Offered periodically.
-Prereq: BIOL 362 or BIOL 263, and ENGL 110.
+Prereq: BIOL 362 or BIOL 263.